 Knowing that the kids were in good hands, Jason and I went for lunch together at the Skinny Pancake, in the middle of the village.
 The Pancake has a variety of crepes and salads, and plenty of local brew and cocktails.
 After lunch, we had time for a few more runs, before picking up the kids.
 Since we had 40 minutes before the lifts closed, the four of us took a few runs down the bunny, to show off what they had learned that day.
 Siella needs to definitely work on her turns and stops, but she made it down the hill!

 You can’t ski without stopping for hot chocolate.
 We used this time to talk about how the kids tore up the slopes and how they wanted to ski every weekend.
 After our hot cocoa, the kids and I headed to the spa, where they received chocolate facials, and I enjoyed a hot oil wrap massage.
-My 5o minute treatment was absolute heaven, and it was exactly what I needed after a day out on the slopes.
+My 50 minute treatment was absolute heaven, and it was exactly what I needed after a day out on the slopes.
 With all of my back problems, I tend to get a bunch of massages, but I can honestly say it probably the best massage I’ve ever had.
 I was temped to extend the session, but I was afraid to miss our dinner reservation at Solstice.
+The on-site restaurant has to be your first stop to kick off one of the best weekend getaways!
+Enjoy the Vermont mountains while you dine at a local favorite.

 Solstice is the upscale restaurant, located inside the Stowe Mountain Lodge.
 Their menu was filled with dishes sourced from local vendors and produce, with cabot grits, and a neighboring bakery’s breads and jams.
 We were so full from dinner that the kids didn’t even want dessert.
 Ryder was anxious to get back to the room and get to sleep, so we could wake up and get back out there.

 The next morning, it was the same routine.
 A quick breakfast at the Beanery cafe, before checking the kids back into ski school.
-Knowing we needed to leave early to pack and drive home, we only checked the kids in for a half day.
+We had to leave early to pack and drive home, so we checked the kids in for a half day.
 The afternoon came quicker than expected, and we literally had to drag the kids off the mountain.

 They became instantaneous ski bums, and we are already planning our next trip.
 I’m excited that after all these years, I’ve overcome my fears, and have introduced my children into this whole new world of winter sports.
 I see tons of trips into our future, and look forward to eventually taking Gemma along.
 A new family activity is born.